MicrosoftDocs/windows-itpro-docs/education/windows/school-get-minecraft.md

 -   Windows 10

-When you sign up for a [Minecraft: Education Edition](http://education.minecraft.net) trial, or purchase a[Minecraft: Education Edition](http://education.minecraft.net) subscription.
+When you sign up for a [Minecraft: Education Edition](http://education.minecraft.net) trial, or purchase a [Minecraft: Education Edition](http://education.minecraft.net) subscription.
 Minecraft will be added to the inventory in your Windows Store for Business, a private version of Windows Store associated with your Azure Active Directory (Azure AD) tenant.
 Your Store for Business is only displayed to members of your organization.

 > **Note**: If you don't have an Azure AD or Office 365 tenant, you can set up a free Office 365 Education subscription when you request Minecraft: Education Edition.
 For more information see [Office 365 Education plans and pricing](https://products.office.com/academic/compare-office-365-education-plans).